shoelace-style/shoelace/docs/components/button.md

 ### Caret

-Use the `caret` prop to add a dropdown indicator when a button will trigger a dropdown, menu, or popover.
+Use the `caret` attribute to add a dropdown indicator when a button will trigger a dropdown, menu, or popover.

 ```html preview
 <sl-button size="small" caret>Small</sl-button>